ctcutler/accounts/README.md

 ```

 Backlog
-- Prioritize backlog
-- Fix monthly chart axes and tooltips to show month and year not month and day
-- Figure out why the net worth chart has no liabilities at all in first 5 months
+- use create-react-app to standardize react stuff/tooling
+- refactor Expenses/Income charts into instances of a general "multi series over time" chart
+  and move the data analysis code to the analysis file. (see FIXMEs)
+- Filter all charts by account regex
+- Adjust time granularity based on time range
 - Add time range control to over time charts
-- Adjust time granularity based on time range
+- Clicking on point in net worth chart displays broken down assets and liabilities on that date
+- On click, show all income/expenses for selected time point in income/expense charts
+- Show all transactions represented by chart (respect time range and account name filters)
 - Remove Demo Section
-- Clicking on point in net worth chart displays broken down assets and liabilities on that date
 - Net worth chart has checkbox that toggles liquid/illiquid asset distinction
-- Filter all charts by account regex
-- Show all transactions represented by chart (respect time range and account name filters)
 - Performance analysis (loading/parsing and initial display especially)
 - play with granularity of savings rate chart to see whether zooming in to days, out to quarters,
   or doing some kind of smoothing/averaging would make it less spiky and more useful
+- Fix monthly chart axes and tooltips to show month and year not month and day
 - consider not showing incomplete time chunks (months/quarters/years) so that charts don't drop
   to near zero at start and end
-- use create-react-app to standardize react stuff/tooling
-- refactor Expenses/Income charts into instances of a general "multi series over time" chart
-  and move the data analysis code to the analysis file. (see FIXMEs)
 - write function to normalize time range better rather than hardcoding an R.drop in Net Worth
   and Saving Rate charts (and check if this happens elsewhere) (see FIXMEs)
 - move code from saving rate chart to analysis file (see FIXME)